MKrabs/Blog/docs/ASE_is_fun/structure.md

 ## Explanation of the approach

-To incorporate DDD principles, the first step is to analyze the ubiquitous language of the domain and define the domain model using Value Objects, Entities, Aggregates, Repositories, and Domain Services.
+To incorporate common python DDD principles whilst following Django design principles, the first step is to analyze the ubiquitous language of the domain and define the domain model using Value Objects, Entities, Aggregates, Repositories, and Domain Services.
 This helps to ensure a clear and consistent understanding of the domain and its concepts.

 Next, the Clean Architecture principles will be followed to define a clear and meaningful layer architecture.
 This will help to decouple the domain logic from the infrastructure and ensure that the application is easily testable,